tag1consulting/drupal-yjs/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Your Device (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Add screenshots or other context about the problem here.